orpheas/startupexits/README.md

 Tested for __imbalance__ in the dataset and treated the imbalance with __oversampling__ the minority class.

+Target variable has a negative class (0) of a startup being closed or still operational and a positive class (1) of a startup being either acquired or IPO'ed.

 In terms of algorithms, we utilized a Logistic Regression algorithm, as well as a Support Vector Machine algorithm.
 We have first trained the models on a training split (70%), and subsequently tested on the testing split (30%).

 Logistic Regression turned out to be our better performing model with an F1 score of 61.69%, a Precision score of 63.07%, and TPR/FPR rates of 70.10%/57.55%.